Minemetero/Minemetero/README.md

 <br/>

-**💻 Coding is my Jam:**
+**💻 Coding...:**
-I’m all about diving into the world of bits and bytes, and currently, I'm trying to learn Java because I like Minecraft. 🧙‍♂️ But hey, I'm not stopping there, Python's on my radar too! 🐍
+I’m all about diving into the world of bits and bytes, and currently, I'm trying to learn Java because I like Minecraft.

-**💞 Seeking Collaborations:**
-While I'm not quite ready to team up just yet, I'm always open to brainstorming and exchanging ideas!

-**📫 Reach Me:**
-You can find me buzzing around Discord as **Minemetero**.

 **😄 Pronouns:**
 You can call me whatever you like, but I fancy ~~SILLY~~. 😄